 Additional safety precautions and adult supervision are required when working with higher than 3% concentrations of hydrogen peroxide.

-- It is not safe to get higher concentration hydrogen peroxide on your skin, so you will need protective gloves.
+It is not safe to get a higher concentration of hydrogen peroxide on your skin, so you will need protective gloves.

-- Make sure you wear eye protection such as science googles.
+Make sure you wear eye protection such as science goggles.

-- The resulting foam may still contain some unreacted hydrogen peroxide so use gloves when touching it.
+The resulting foam may still contain unreacted hydrogen peroxide, so use gloves when touching it.

 RECENT BLOG POSTS